 Below: Two views of a section of the Prairie restoration.
 Photos G D Bebeau

 Membership at the time was 300 including 14 life members.
-The revised Friends’ Mission Statement was presented and with several minor wording changes was approved.
 The first schools to make use of the Student Transportation Grant were visiting in May.
 There were 33 12 year-olds from Olson Middle School and 51 Kindergartners from Longfellow.

 At the Board of Directors meeting following the annual meeting, the officers elected were: Pam Weiner, President; Vivian Mason, Vice-president, Phoebe Waugh, temporary secretary, Gary Bebeau, Treasurer.
 Sue Budd would take over as acting Secretary in the Summer.

 Continuing, or new, in committee roles were: Gary Bebeau, Memorials; Melissa Hansen, Volunteers (new); Steve Benson, Money Management; and Judy Remington, Newsletter Editor.
 Phoebe Waugh (new), Historian.
 Jim Proctor, Invasive Plants Action Group.
-Joy Davis retired after many year as membership secretary.
+Joy Davis retired after 13 years as membership secretary.
 Emily Anderson would take the position.

 In the Summer issue of Friends Newsletter, The Fringed Gentian™, (Vol. 57, No. 3) Judy Bridell’s new book was reviewed, a sampling of past history was presented, and volunteer George Bridgman was highlighted as he retired from volunteering and moved to Duluth.